 When things aren’t working the way you want them to.

-But it doesn’t change how we feel some days.
-When things aren’t working the way we want them to.
-When we have issues to address and problems to solve but feel like all we want to do is fold ourselves in half and hide under the bed covers.
+When you have issues to address and problems to solve but feel like all you want to do is fold yourself in half and hide under the bed covers.

-Over time I’ve learned that these feelings are natural.
-That when you’re working on something so different than what is conventional, expected, and accepted, you are going to hit walls, feel discouraged.
+When you’re working on something so different than what is comfortable you are going to hit walls, feel discouraged.

 Over time I’ve learned that it’s OK to have a good cry and let it out.

 Over time I’ve learned that in order to do my best work, I can’t do only work.

 Over time I’ve learned that while feeling sorry for myself will get me nowhere, cutting myself some slack will go a long way in helping me grow.